seans917/classwork/README.md

-# classwork
+# Classwork
-Classwork for IS345
+Classwork for IS345 9/19